 S6 (a): One-Arm High-Cable Curl

-It is a great exercise for hitting the short (inner) head of the biceps, which builds width and thickness in the muscle.
+It is a great exercise for hitting the biceps’ short (inner) head, which builds the muscle’s width and thickness.

 Both variations are effective, but the one-arm version allows you to use more relative weight for potentially greater gains in biceps size and strength.